schmitty2535/ms-documentation/docs/Software/Backend/Environment Variables/Environment Variables.md

 ---

 ## What is an Environment Variable (env)
 Environment variables are a list of variables that are extracted from an program/application.
-Environment variables are dynamic and can be easily changed base on the environment the application is being run in.
+They are dynamic and can be easily changed based on the environment where the application is being run in.
 Removing these variables from the application results in a more **dynamic application** with an added layer of **security** that **increases the speed of setting up** a new environment.

 Environment Variables can contain the following types:
 - System Variables